alanbaugher/ubuntu_kiosk_vmware_workstation_pro/README.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/3d518f3d-eb77-40a2-b70f-200b2eef48a3" />

 Duration:
-10-15 min for OS installation on HDD/SDD of workstation with copy of all media files and installation of offline deb package files.
+10-15 min for OS installation on HDD/SDD of workstation with copy of all media files and installation of offline debian package files.
 10-30 min for 1st reboot into the user's desktop where the process will perform a VMware Workstation Pro installation, extract of VMware Image, and update of Gnome/Desktop Links with prompt for a final reboot.
 2-5 min after 2nd reboot, the solution should auto-authenticate into the user's desktop and then auto-start any VMware image that was deployed.